mathewrolf1/OpenCV-Boxing-/README.md

 # Fight Brandon - CV Boxing

-Punch Out-style boxing game that uses your webcam to detect punches, blocks, and dodges.
+Punch Out-style boxing game that uses your webcam to detect punches and blocks.
 You fight an AI opponent with telegraphs, vulnerability windows, and animated GIF sprites.

 ## Features

-- **Computer vision controls**: Punch toward the camera, dodge left/right, block with a guard pose.
+- **Computer vision controls**: Punch toward the camera, block with a guard pose.
 - **Opponent AI**: Telegraphs, attacks, vulnerability windows, and hit-stun.
 - **Animated enemy**: GIF-based animations for idle, wind-up, punch, vulnerable, and hit.
 - **Full-screen toggle**: Press `F` during play.